-Dundee v Motherwell: Hosts bid to end 90-year wait for cup win
+Dundee bid to pass on unwanted cup record

 'We felt like a big club'

-Last weekend, Duffy's current club Dumbarton had their game called off against Clyde as the wind and rain whipped around the west coast of Scotland.
-It's a far cry - over 4,000 miles - from when he took Dundee to the Caribbean for a winter training camp in 2003.
+Balmoor Stadium, where James McPake will take his charges on Monday, is a far cry - over 4,000 miles - from when Duffy took Dundee to the Caribbean for a winter training camp in 2003.

 They boasted big players back then.
 A sprinkle of top foreign imports such as Julian Speroni, Giorgi Nemsadze, Fabian Caballero and Nacho Novo combined with a solid Scottish core of Barry Smith, Gavin Rae, Mark Burchill and Steve Lovell, and they returned suntanned and confident of taking on all-comers.